joseasync/CoworkHub/README.md

 ## Ok, so let's practice.

-I separated the requirements by the number on the commits (1 - 2 - 3).
+I separated the requirements by the number ([1 - 2 - 3] - check the commits).
 Remember the focus here isn't in business methodology, DAL Access, service layers or architecture.
 I think It would complicate the comprehension.
-Just focus on the Process :).
+Just focus on the Process :full_moon_with_face:.

 ### Create your Test Project